Lea Thompson: In Her Own Words – Video Exclusive, News, Photos, Age

 In 2018, Thompson and her daughters Madelyn and Zoey Deutch released the family-made film The Year of Spectacular Men.
 Madelyn composed the music, wrote the screenplay and acted in it with Zoey, who played sisters in the movie.
 This is the first film Thompson has directed and her husband, Howard Deutch, produced it.

-LEA THOMPSON BIO: INTERVIEW ON ‘THE YEAR OF SPECTACULAR MEN’
+LEA THOMPSON BIO: ‘THE YEAR OF SPECTACULAR MEN’

 Thompson and her daughter Madelyn Deutch sat down for an exclusive interview to discuss their newly released movie, The Year of Spectacular Men.